eguillen117/Homework-Week-3-EG-05022020/README.md

 # Unit 03 Password Generator Homework

-For this homework assisgnment we are tasked to create responsive web pages showcasing an example portofolio site by primarly using Bootstrap CSS Frameworks.
+For this homework assisgnment we are tasked to create responsive Password Generator page using Javascript.

 ## Getting Started